 Sustainability is a key part of MFS’s active risk management formula.
 When risks are reduced, the return potential increases.
 By applying its rigorous formula, MFS seeks to provide investors with long term growth potential.
 All in line with the investment objective and risk rating of each Sun Life MFS Fund.

 The views expressed in this commentary are those of the authors and are subject to change at any time.
-Views expressed regarding a particular company, security, industry or market sector should not be considered an indication of trading intent of any mutual funds managed by SLGI Asset Management Inc. or sub-advised by MFS.
-These views are not to be considered as investment advice nor should they be considered a recommendation to buy or sell.
+Views expressed regarding a particular company, security, industry or market sector should not be considered an indication of trading intent of any mutual funds managed by SLGI Asset Management Inc. or sub-advised by MFS Investment Management.
+These views are subject to change and are not to be considered as investment advice nor should they be considered a recommendation to buy or sell.